BarmaleySPb/BarmaleySPb/README.md

 #### About me

-* I am 40 year old programmer from Saint-Petersburg :computer:
+* I'm programmer.
+I'm from Russia and living in Saint-Petersburg :computer:
 * I learn Java at [Job4j](https://job4j.ru/) :coffee:
 * My Java expirience is 1,5 year :watch: